esciencecenter-digital-skills/NEBULA-docs/local-rendering.md

 ## 2. Set the path of your content folder

-The next step to rendering your content folder with `NEBULA` is to set the `CONTENT_PATH` environment variable to the path of your content repository (see the documentation on [setting up a content repository](content-repo-instantiation.md)), *i.e.*,
+The next step is to set the `CONTENT_PATH` environment variable to the path of your content repository (see the documentation on [setting up a content repository](content-repo-instantiation.md)), *i.e.*,

 ```bash
 export CONTENT_PATH="path-to-your-content-repository"